thremulation-station/thremulation-station/README.md

 <hr />
 <br>
 Thremulation Station is an approachable small-scale threat emulation and detection range.
-It leans on Atomic Red Team for _emulating_ threats, and the Elastic Endpoint Agent for _detection_.
+It leans on Atomic Red Team for emulating threats, and the Elastic Endpoint Agent for detection.

 <br>
 <br>